SamirTalwar/jenga/tutorial/02_more_rules.md

     2 | #include "fib.h"
       |          ^~~~~~~
 compilation terminated.
-jenga.exe: user action failed for rule: 'rule@5'0'
 ```

-The strange notation `rule@5'0` tells us the failure occurred when running the rule defined at line 5, column 0 of `build.jenga`
+The build has failed because the C-compiler has aborted with an error.
-Jenga has failed because we failed to list `fib.h` as a dependency of the rule which builds `main.o`.
+This happened because we failed to list the new file `fib.h` as a dependency of the rules which build `main.o` and `fib.o`.

-Running in a sandbox has not allowed accidental build success.
-The file `fib.h` is simply not available to be read by the compiler.
+Consequently, `fib.h` is simply not available to be read by the compiler.
+Running in a sandbox has prevented accidental build success.

-We need to fix out build rules to list the dependency on `fib.h`.
+We must fix our build rules to explicitly list the dependencies on `fib.h`.
 We have two places to fix:
 `build.jenga` now looks like this:
 ```
 hello.exe : main.o fib.o
   gcc -o hello.exe main.o fib.o

 main.o : main.c fib.h
-  gcc -c -Wall -Werror -o main.o main.c
+  gcc -c -Wall -o main.o main.c

 fib.o : fib.c fib.h
-  gcc -c -o fib.o fib.c
+  gcc -c -Wall -o fib.o fib.c
 ```

-Building one last time with jenga reports:
+Rebuild is successful.
 ```
 $ jenga build
 elaborated 3 rules and 3 targets
 materalizing 1 artifact
 A: gcc -c -Wall -o main.o main.c
-A: gcc -c -o fib.o fib.c
-ran 2 actions
+A: gcc -c -Wall -o fib.o fib.c ran 2 actions
 ```